1350 Ala Moana

 No analysis available

-I searched the remarks for phrases like "laundry on each floor," "laundry room on every floor," and similar floor-by-floor laundry wording, but found nothing.
-The listings only mention in-unit washer/dryer, laundry areas in units, or standard laundry units, which does not confirm community laundry on every floor.
+I looked for phrases like "laundry on each floor," "laundry room on every floor," or similar floor-by-floor laundry references and found none.
+The public remarks instead describe in-unit washer/dryer and a laundry area inside a unit, which does not support community laundry on every floor.

 All 20 recent MLS records include parking flags and numerous remarks explicitly state parking is provided (examples: "1 covered parking stall", "spacious parking in shade").
 Evidence is consistent across many listings and agents, indicating strong building-level parking availability.